 The prepaid interest (or points) you paid when you took out your mortgage is still 100% deductible in the year you paid it, if you itemize.
 If you refinance your mortgage and use that money for home improvements, any points you pay are also deductible in the same year.

 But if you refinance to get a better rate or shorten the length of your mortgage, or to use the money for something other than home improvements, such as college tuition, you’ll need to deduct the points over the life of your mortgage.
 Say you refi into a 10-year mortgage and pay $3,000 in points.
 You can deduct $300 per year for 10 years.

 If you’re a landlord, there’s good news: Your mortgage interest and property tax deductions on your rental real estate remain unlimited.

-The private mortgage insurance (PMI) deduction expired with tax year 2016.
+The private mortgage insurance (PMI) deduction was re-upped for tax year 2017.
 Ditto the residential energy tax credits for installing things like energy-efficient windows and doors, water heaters, furnaces, and insulation.